Apply to the Chautauqua School of Art Residency Program

 We are open and excited to work with many mission-aligned nonprofit organizations, universities and schools to bring participants to the School of Art residency program.
 Our focus is on sharing resources and finding ways to offer opportunities to artists worldwide.
 For more information, visit our Partnerships page.

 Participants in the Chautauqua School of Art residency program can receive undergraduate or graduate credit for their studies at the Chautauqua Schools of Performing and Visual Arts.
 Credits are available by special arrangement with the State University of New York (SUNY) at Fredonia.
-This is at the prevailing cost of SUNY tuition, in addition to tuition, room and board costs at CHQ.
+This is at the prevailing cost of SUNY tuition, in addition to tuition, room and board costs at Chautauqua.
 Students must indicate their desire for college credit at initial registration.

 Visual Arts students can receive up to three credits for studio work for the course Special Topics: Studio Art (ARTS 390) — 1–3 credits.